digitallyinduced/ihp/Guide/package-management.markdown

 All nix packages installed for your project are using this specific version of nixpkgs.

-You can change the nixpkgs version by updating the `nixPkgsRev` and `nixPkgsSha256` to your custom values and then running `make -B .envrc` to rebuild the dev env.
+You can change the nixpkgs version by updating the `nixPkgsRev` and `nixPkgsSha256` to your custom values and then running `lorri watch --once` to rebuild the dev env.

 We highly recommend to only use nixpkgs versions which are provided by IHP because these are usually verified to be working well with all the packages used by IHP.
 Additionally you will need to build a lot of packages from source as they will not be available in the digitally induced binary cache.